CompuTec/computec-docs/docs/appengine/troubleshooting.md

 To resolve the issue, follow these steps:

-1. Ensure that the SAP HANA Database (HDB) client installed on the system where AppEngine runs matches the SAP HANA server revision.
+1. Ensure that the SAP HANA Database (HDB) client installed on the system where CompuTec AppEngine runs matches the SAP HANA server revision.
 2. Make sure that the environment variable path are correctly pointing to the installation directory.

 **How to check it**: